 Grooming the Head and Face After Eating

-Cats are often cleaner than the food they eat, especially the wet food products that can splatter tiny particles and leave oils and food smells around the mouth, in the whiskers, and on the face or even the front legs.
-To a cat, these yucky things just don't belong there and must be removed!
+Cats may groom themselves for multiple reasons.
+Cat food, especially if wet, can splatter tiny particles and leave oils and food smells around the mouth, in the whiskers, and on the face or even the front legs.
+Keeping clean is also important for many cats and so to a cat, these food particles do not belong there and must be removed!

-Cats clean themselves with their tongues, which have rough surfaces that can "comb" and separate each hair while also distributing saliva to loosen particles of dirt.
-Although cats are extremely flexible, there are some areas of the body that their tongues simply cannot reach, including their ears, nose, the back of the head, and the area around the mouth and jaw.
+Cats clean themselves with their tongues, which have rough surfaces that can comb"and separate each hair while also distributing saliva to loosen particles of dirt.
+Although cats are extremely flexible, there are some areas of the body that their tongues simply cannot reach, including their ears, upper face, the back of the head, and the area around the mouth and jaw.
 For these locations, they use a front paw as a "washcloth."

 They first dampen the paw by licking it, and then the cat will use that same paw to wipe the moisture from the paw onto the area to be cleaned.
 They will perform this ablution ritual several times in each area to be cleaned.
 Finally, when they are finished, they will clean the foot itself that collected the dirt.